Triggers of Coral Bleaching ?

 · Mineral dust from African dust storms caused by drought

-· Pollutants such as oxybenzone, butylparaben, octyl methoxycinnamate, or enzacamene: Four skin care ingredients (Especially in Sunscreens) that are nonbiodegradable and can wash off of skin
+· Pollutants such as oxybenzone, butylparaben, octyl methoxycinnamate, or enzacamene: some ingredients (Especially in Sunscreens) that are nonbiodegradable and can wash off of skin

 · Ocean acidification due to elevated levels of CO2 caused by air pollution

 · Being exposed to Oil or other chemical spills